tgscott400/TRPS1_cholesterol_analysis/README.md

-# TRPS1_ER_analysis
+# TRPS1_cholesterol_analysis
-Analysis for the manuscript titled "TRPS1 modulates chromatin accessibility to regulate estrogen receptor (ER) binding and ER target gene expression in luminal breast cancer cells"

-The rendered HTML can be found at the following link: https://guertinlab.github.io/TRPS1_ER_analysis/Vignette.html
+The rendered HTML can be found at the following link: https://tgscott400.github.io/TRPS1_cholesterol_analysis/Vignette.html